 GENERAL COURSE INFORMATION: Topic Outline.

-Develop a literary and practical understanding of the elements of fiction such as character, plot, description, setting, point of view, style
+Develop a literary and practical understanding of the elements of creative writing.

-Learn how to write short fiction.
+Learn how to write original fiction, poetry, creative nonfiction, and/or drama.

-Develop critical acumen so as to be able to assist one’s peers and oneself in revising original fiction
+Develop critical acumen so as to be able to assist one’s peers and oneself in revising original creative wrting.

 Apply what one has learned through reading, writing, and evaluation to better understand works of established writers.